weavejester/lein-auto/README.md

 :plugins [[lein-auto "0.1.0-SNAPSHOT"]]
 ```

+## Usage

-Then add `auto` to the beginning of any command you want to be
+Add `auto` to the beginning of any command you want to be executed
-executed when file changes are detected.
+when file changes are detected.
 For example:

 ```
 lein auto test